-In Michael Porter’s Five Forces Analysis framework, suppliers’ population is a determinant of suppliers’ influence in the industry environment.
+In Porter’s Five Forces analysis framework, suppliers’ population is a determinant of suppliers’ influence in the industry environment.
 In this external analysis case, The Walt Disney Company deals with suppliers’ large population, which corresponds to the weak intensity of suppliers’ bargaining power.
 For example, a single supplier cannot easily affect the industry because there are many other suppliers available to support companies.
-Similarly, the external factor of high overall supply prevents suppliers from easily affecting the corporation’s strategic management success.
+Similarly, the external factor of the high overall supply prevents suppliers from easily affecting the corporation’s strategic management success.
 On the other hand, moderate variety only moderately empowers some suppliers in imposing demands on The Walt Disney Company and other players in the amusement parks, mass media, and entertainment industries.
-Despite such weakness, suppliers’ bargaining power may change according to relevant trends, such as the ones outlined in the PESTEL/PESTLE analysis of Disney.
+Despite its weakness, suppliers’ bargaining power may change according to relevant trends, such as the ones outlined in the PESTEL/PESTLE analysis of Disney.
 These trends have the potential to disrupt the international business environment.
-The external factors in this component of the Five Forces analysis of Disney indicate suppliers’ weakness, although the situation could change based on trends in the industry environment.
+The external factors in this component of the Five Forces analysis of Disney indicate suppliers’ weakness, although supplier power can change according to industry trends.

 Threat of Substitutes or Substitution (Moderate Force)

 In Porter’s Five Forces analysis framework, substitution imposes pressure on firms in terms of pricing and revenues, market share, and other relevant factors.
 Disney’s global business is under constant pressure from potential substitutes.
-For example, the industry environment offers other entertainment activities that customers could choose instead of the company’s products.
-This external analysis indicates the significance of substitution in strategic management and planning.
-The moderate force of the threat of substitution facing The Walt Disney Company is a result of the following external factors and their corresponding intensities:
+For example, the industry environment offers other entertainment activities that customers can choose from instead of the company’s products.
+This Five Forces analysis indicates the significance of substitution in strategic management and planning.
+The moderate force or threat of substitution facing The Walt Disney Company is a result of the following external factors and their corresponding intensities:

 - Moderate availability of substitutes (Moderate force)